cypress-io/cypress/cypress/v1.0/documentation/1-Commands/19-fixture.md

 # [cy.fixture( *fixture* )](#section-single-fixture-usage)

-Loads the fixture at the specified filepath.
+Loads the fixture at the specified filepath within `cypress/fixtures`.

 ***